hetida/hetida-designer/docs/structuring_exceptions.md

 # Structuring Exceptions

+When a workflow/component raises an exception during execution, this exception is captured by hetida designers and suitable information about the error (like its message) is attached to the execution response json.

+In production scenarios it is often necessary to react programmatically to certain situations / errors.
+For this, parsing the error message text for details is not optimal.
+The service/component triggering the execution often needs a more structured access to such details and component code authors need a way to provide this information.

+Therefore hetida designer provides the following ways to component code authors to raise their own exceptions explicitely enriched with information to pe propagated in a structured way into the execution json response.

+## ComponentException Class
-In order to further progress errors in other instances, the `ComponentException` is defined in the hetida designer runtime, which can be enriched with an optional error code and optional extra information besides the error message itself.
+Generally, a `ComponentException` class is available, which can be enriched with an optional error code and optional extra information besides the error message itself.

 The error code can be either an integer or a string.
 The extra information must be a dictionary.
-The values of both of these attributes will then be accessible in the response.
+Both will then be accessible in the response.
-It is the responsibility of component code authors to use the error code in a way that structures the exceptions.

 The following example shows how this exception can be used in component code: